oktaytuncay/Kubernetes/kubernetes.md

       command: ['expr', '3', '+', '2']
 ```

-When the pod is created, it runs the container performs the computation task and exist and the pod goes into a completed state.
+When the pod is created, it runs the container performs the computation task and exists and the pod goes into a completed state.

 ```bash
 % kubectl get pods math-pod